alyred3/ANR/README.md

 ### How to use

-Users can refresh the page, click the button on top left, or click "This isn't enough I need more", to load a different quote from the database.
+Users can refresh the page, click the button on top left, or click "This isn't enough I need more", to load a different quote from the database.<br />
 ![Screenshot](app/assets/images/quote.gif)

 New quotes can be added via a pop-up modal by clicking "Contribute".